Improving the Chamberlin Digital State Variable Filter: An Improved Digital State Variable Filter

 Thus all we need to do is to warp the filter frequency in the same way by applying a tangent map,

-and the filter is then good to go.
-Note that this is consistent with the fact that the digital filter is now equivalent to one obtained through the application of a bilinear transformation to the analogue state variable design.
+and set $K = \Omega$.
+The filter is then good to go.
+Note that this is consistent with the fact that the digital filter is now equivalent to one obtained through the application of a bilinear transformation to the analog state variable design.